AHS Student Assistance Center (SAC)

 Do students get a grade?
 Powerschool (PS) identifies the SAC as a period 9 class.
 A pass or withdrawal (P/W) grade, along with a personalized comment, is posted at quarter end.
 There is no credit for the course and the grade is not reflected in the students’ G.P.A.

 Who staffs the SAC?
-A longtime academic tutor, Ellen Pataska assists the students.
+Two long time academic tutors, Ellen Pataska and Christine Bonini staff the SAC.
 Community volunteers who have expertise in certain academic areas volunteer on an as needed basis.